 Field Season Preparations, Field Schedule and Equipment Setup

-Prior to each field season, the project lead, field leader, and three biological technicians review this protocol including all SOPs and appendices.
+Prior to each field season, the project lead, field leader, and three biological technicians review this protocol, including all SOPs, appendices, and the PACN Safety Plan.
 The field leader should pay particular attention to the tasks described in SOP #1 “Before the Field Season” and SOP #2 “Training Field Crew Members.”
 Before conducting field work in each PACN park all field crew members must read and be familiar with SOP #3 “Safety Protocol” and SOP #4 “Sanitation Protocol.”
-Technical training is imperative before beginning field work in each PACN park because the field crew will likely consist of a combination of permanent and seasonal I&M and park staff with varying levels of vegetation sampling experience and plant identification skills.
-Park staff may be very familiar with the vegetation but may lack experience with the proposed sampling schemes.
-Alternatively, traveling I&M staff may know the sampling techniques but lack site-specific vegetation identification skills.
+Safety and technical training are imperative before beginning field work in each PACN park because the field crew will likely consist of a combination of permanent and seasonal I&M and park staff with varying levels of local park knowledge, vegetation sampling experience, and plant identification skills.
+Park staff may be very familiar with safety hazards and the vegetation but may lack experience with the proposed sampling schemes.
+Alternatively, traveling I&M staff may know the sampling techniques but lack site-specific hazard knowledge and vegetation identification skills.
 Because the proposed sampling frequency is five years it is likely that personnel turnover will occur and require new field staff to be trained in species identification and sampling methodology.

 Equipment and supplies listed in SOP #1 “Before the Field Season” are organized and made ready for the field season, and copies of the field data forms (Appendix E “Data Forms for Recording Field Data”) are made on water resistant paper.
 If data loggers or personal data assistants (PDAs) are used for field collection, the database is installed on each unit, and the field crew must be trained in how to enter and manage data.
 Temporary plot locations are selected (SOP #5 “Generating Sampling Point Locations with GIS”) and their coordinates uploaded onto Global Positioning System (GPS) units (SOP #6 “Using GPS to Navigate and Mark Waypoints”).
 Similarly, permanent plot locations and necessary access transects are uploaded to GPS units following SOP #6.